 Click here to download a PDF version of this article

-If you are in a position where a move as a partner is something that you are considering, then in order to assess your ability to move with a client following (and potentially a team) and the timeline and ease with which you are able facilitate this, you will need to consider restrictive covenants and their enforceability.
+If you are in a position where a move as a partner is something that you are considering, then in order to assess your ability to move with a client following (and potentially a team), the timeline and ease with which you are able facilitate this, you will need to understand your restrictive covenants and their enforceability.
 Partners are sometimes taken aback to find that their covenants actually have a fighting chance of being enforced, despite on first appearance seeming overly harsh.
 Whilst they should be of concern and you should bear them in mind, do consider that in practice an agreement can be reached in most cases.
-There are few things you will need to do/contemplate in order to place yourself in the best position from which to negotiate.
+But there are a few things you will need to do/contemplate in order to place yourself in the best position from which to negotiate.

 1. Read the Deed